pranavrai070/LMS/README.md

 9005 is your port

 Added Features: routes added to GET and POST of courses,lessons,assessments (e.g:http://127.0.0.1:8000/courses/,assessments,lessons).
+You can also access admin route : http://127.0.0.1:8000/admin/ Do pip install packagename for any package

 Django models for storing and organizing educational resources.